CHARBENS POST-WAR VEHICLES

 This was not one of the handwritten catalogue amendments, but was mentioned in a Charbens advert in Games & Toys, January 1954.
 The dumper is a very common toy, which coupled with the fact that it's a boring model means examples are usually cheap!
 CHARBENS MADE IN ENGLAND cast underneath.
 Colours:

-(1) Beige with green dumper, unpainted wheels with green hubs, dark brown driver.
+(1) Beige with green or red dumper, unpainted wheels with green hubs, dark brown driver.

 (2) Orange with green or yellow dumper, light blue wheels with silver hubs, tan or green driver.

 (3) Red with yellow plastic dumper, unpainted wheels with yellow hubs, light brown driver.

 The separate casting of the driver on his seat can also be found in plastic.

 Length about 285mm, 1954 to 1967, individually boxed.